Simple-XX/SimpleCPU/implementation.md

 5. External exceptions (unable to determine the currect way of handling this)

+6. Software exceptions (I am lazy enough)

+7. break exceptions (No need if you do not need to debug)

 ## Non-standard features:

 1. CSR-mapped `mtime` and `mtimecmp`